About Me

 A central theme of my work is to diagnose failure modes in medical AI systems, such as spurious reasoning, memorization, privacy leakage, bias, and vulnerability to adversarial or distributional perturbations, and to develop defenses and evaluation methodologies with measurable guarantees.
 My research spans both model development and rigorous evaluation, with a strong focus on high-impact, sensitive domains such as healthcare.

-Bias measurement and group-fairness constraints in medical foundation models and vision-language systems; fairness-aware benchmarks and evaluation frameworks that connect algorithmic behavior to downstream clinical risk and real-world impact.
+Bias measurement and group-fairness in medical foundation models; fairness-aware benchmarks connecting algorithmic behavior to downstream clinical risk and real-world impact.

 Open-source Projects